 Very important note about the mTuners: every semester, a few students post answers to the mTuner questions online using Facebook, Google Drive, or other services.
 This is a contravention of the University's policy on academic integrity.
 Every term that this occurs, we are made aware of the files by other students.
-If you are found to have published or are a member in any group that has published such answers, you will automatically receive a 0 on all mTuner activities and your case will be referred to the University.
+If you are found to have published or are a member in any group that has published such answers, your case will be referred to the University's Academic Integrity Office, and sanctions may be applied to your grade.
+Similarly, if you attempt to complete mTuners using one email address and then attempt to complete the mTuner again using a different email address, your case will be referred to the University's Academic Integrity Office.
+Previous academic sanctions in this course have ranged from a reduction of an assignment grade, to a zero in entire course plus suspension from the University.